Holipori/Neural-Computation/README.md

 # Neural-Computation
 This is my code for Neural Computation course project.
+Reports are included in each folder.

 ## Project 1.
 Deep Clustering
 ### Project description